-() The LW-500 does not support this feature.
+The LW-500 does not support this feature.

 Client Tx bandwidth limit

 Here you limit the bandwidth used by WLAN clients in the send direction.

 Client Rx bandwidth limit

 Here you limit the bandwidth used by WLAN clients in the receive direction.

 Multicast-to-Unicast

 For each WLAN network, you individually configure whether and how multicasts are converted into unicasts.

+No

 No conversion

 Convert to unicast

 Multicasts are converted to unicasts (layer-2 unicast on the WLAN layer with a unicast MAC address as destination).
 This corresponds to the behavior in the LCOS.

 Encapsulate in Unicast Aggregate

 Multicasts are encapsulated in unicast aggregates (A-MSDU with unicast MAC address as destination and containing a single layer-2 multicast).
 This variant should be used where target applications check the destination MAC address.
 However, note that aggregates are not supported by 802.11a/b/g clients.

 In order for this feature to work, it is necessary to enable IGMP snooping on the device and to configure it correctly.
 The device uses IGMP snooping to determine which client should receive which multicast stream.
 This ensures that the appropriate target clients or addresses are available for the multicast conversion.

-ARP handling

-Clients in the wireless network that are on standby do not reliably answer the ARP requests from other network stations.
+Bridge Used internally in WLC mode or when operating Layer-3 Ethernet tunnel with L2TPv3 on page 77, the L2TP interface must be entered here.
+WLC-Continuation-Time This value is written by a WLAN controller, if operating.
+ARP-Handling Clients in the wireless network that are on standby do not reliably answer the ARP requests from other network stations.
 If "ARP handling" is activated, the access point takes over this task and answers the ARP requests on behalf of stations that are on standby.
 In large networks, this means more efficient use is made of the medium time because ARP queries and responses no longer have to be sent to the WLAN client, but are instead answered by the access point.

-The LCOS LX access point identifies the IP address / MAC address assignment from the DHCP messages that are exchanged between the WLAN client and the DHCP server.
+The LCOS LX access point determines the assignment between IP address and MAC address from the DHCP messages that are either exchanged between WLAN client and DHCP server or ARP requests of the connected WLAN clients are evaluated or ARP requests from the connected WLAN clients, so-called gratuitous ARP requests or ARP replies are evaluated.
 If the assignment is known, ARP requests are answered by the access point and no longer forwarded to the client.